skyway/skyway.github.io/en/ios-tutorial.md

 // OPEN
 [_peer on:SKW_PEER_EVENT_OPEN callback:^(NSObject* obj) {

     // Show my ID
     _strOwnId = (NSString*) obj;
     _idLabel.text = _strOwnId;

+    // continued below ...
 }];
 ```

-### Obtain Camera Image and Microphone Voice
+### Obtaining video/audio streams from the camera/microphone

-In the callback of the OPEN event, add a process to obtain camera images and microphone voices.
+In the callback of the OPEN event, add code to get media streams from the camera/microphone.

-#### Option Setting
+#### Options

-Options on image and voice obtainment can be set by SKWMediaConstraints class.
+Options for getting video/audio can be set by SKWMediaConstraints class.
-Explanation for items to be set is as below.
+Here is a simple summary of some of the options.

-- `maxWidth`: The upper limit of the horizontal size of captured image (unit: pixel)
+- `maxWidth`: The upper limit in pixels of the horizontal size of the video
-- `maxHeight`: The upper limit of the vertical size of captured image (unit: pixel)
+- `maxHeight`: The upper limit in pixels of the vertical size of the video
-`cameraPosition`: Select camera for use（`SKW_CAMERA_POSITION_FRONT` as default）
+- `cameraPosition`: Select which device camera to use（defaults to front camera）
+  - set to `SKW_CAMERA_POSITION_FRONT` to use the front camera
-- For the camera position, front camera (`SKW_CAMERA_POSITION_FRONT`) or back camera (`SKW_CAMERA_POSITION_BACK`) can be selected.
+  - set to `SKW_CAMERA_POSITION_BACK` to use the back camera

-Please refer to [API Reference](./ios-reference/a00113.html) for other items.
+Refer to [API Reference](./ios-reference/a00113.html) for other options.

 *Objective-C*
 {: .lang}